 The profession of pharmacy has undergone a tremendous change during the last ten years.
 The pharmacist, as the drug information expert, is a vital member of the healthcare team.
 The pharmacist is responsible for the outcome of patient medication therapy.
 The pharmacist communicates with patients and other members of the healthcare team to contribute to the delivery of a safe and effective therapy to patients.
 Pharmacists are advocates for the welfare of the patient, leaders in the community, and contributors to research and the sciences.
-The Doctor of Pharmacy degree (Pharm.D.) requires foundational prerequisite coursework equaling 70 semester credits (105 quarter credits).
+The Doctor of Pharmacy degree (Pharm.D.) requires foundational prerequisite coursework equaling 62 semester credits (93 quarter credits).
 These foundational credit hours are required before matriculation to the Sullivan University College of Pharmacy and Health Sciences.

-Prerequisites Semester Hours or Quarter Hours

-English Composition I and II 6 sem. or 9 qtr.

-General Chemistry with Lab 8 sem. or 12 qtr.

-Organic Chemistry with Lab 8 sem. or 12 qtr.

-Calculus I 3 sem. or 4.5 qtr.

-Microbiology with Lab 4 sem. or 6 qtr.

-Biology I with Lab 4 sem. or 6 qtr.
+Prerequisites Semester Hours or Quarter Hours English Composition I and II 6 sem. or 9 qtr.
+Principles of General Chemistry I and II with Lab 8 sem. or 12 qtr.
+Organic Chemistry I and II with Lab 8 sem. or 12 qtr.
+Elements of Calculus I 3 sem. or 4.5 qtr.
+General Microbiology with Lab 4 sem. or 6 qtr.
+General Biology with Lab 4 sem. or 6 qtr.
 Anatomy (Human) and Physiology 3 sem. or 4.5 qtr.

-Economics (Micro or Macro) 3 sem. or 4.5 qtr.

-Public Speaking (or Speech) 2 sem. or 3 qtr.

-Statistics 2 sem. or 3 qtr.

-General Education Topics 27 sem. or 40.5 qtr.
+Public Speaking (or Communication Course) 2 sem. or 3 qtr.
+Elementary Statistics 3 sem. or 4.5 qtr.
+General Education Topics/Electives (3 or 4 credit hour co urses) 21 sem. or 31.5 qtr.
+TOTAL 62 sem. or 93 qtr.

-(Psychology, Humanities, Sociology, Foreign Language, etc. 2.)

-TOTAL 70 sem, or 105 atr.